 Support team members, being front liners, are in the best position to know customers’ frequently asked questions.
 And this presents a good opportunity to cater to their pain points.
 After documenting the core points of inquiry, the next line of action will be to move on a lower priority of issues.

-Tags or custom field functionalities come in handy to help anyone answering customer queries flag these queries to other members of the team, so they can enrich your customer service knowledge base with content on such topics.
+Tags or custom field functionalities and text analytics come in handy to help anyone answering customer queries flag these queries to other members of the team, so they can enrich your customer service knowledge base with content on such topics.
 This also helps you avoid repetition, thus ensuring that customers are making new queries.

 Collect information and organize it